How Long Does It Take to Grow Hydroseeded Lawns? Hydroseeding Timeline

 6. Preparing and Loading the Hydroseeder

 Preparing your hydroseeder is the next step and it’s crucial to learn how to prep and use the equipment.
-Just like any other lawn care tool, you’ll need to de-winterize the hydroseeder if it was stored during the winter.
+Just like any other lawn care tool, you’ll need to de-winterize the hydroseeder if it is stored during the winter.
 Lastly, load the slurry according to the manufacturer’s specifications for a great germination rate and healthy growth.

-Here’s a video about hydroseeding – preparation, application and advice from a PRO:
+Here’s a video about hydroseeding – preparation, application, and advice from a PRO:

 Best Spray-on Grass Seed for Your Lawn